Venteville

 • Flocculation technology: no cartridge filters nor centrifuges required

-• Adjustable to the ship’s specific bilge water composition
+• Adaptable to the ship’s specific bilge water composition

 • 5 ppm type approved